cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/_index.md

 2. Go to **Security** > **API Shield** > **API Rules**.
 3. Add a name for your rule.
 4. Select a hostname to protect requests with saved endpoints using the rule.
-5. Deselect any endpoints that you want JWT Validation to ignore.
-For example, an endpoint used to generate a JWT.
+5. Deselect any endpoints that you want JWT Validation to ignore (for example, an endpoint used to generate a JWT).
 6. Select the Token Validation Configuration that corresponds to the incoming requests.
 7. Choose whether to strictly enforce token presence on these endpoints.
     - You may not expect 100% of clients to send in JWTs with their requests.
 If this is the case, choose _Ignore_.
 JWT Validation will still validate JWTs that are present.